 Gaudí was commissioned by Eusebi Güell in 1884 to help him extend his family holiday home and estate.
 Güell respected Gaudí’s work and would become Gaudí’s most significant patron.
 Part of the commission included the building of two fountains and a pergola in the estate gardens.

-One of the fountains remains, the Font d’Hercules de la Finca Güell (Fountain of Hercules; 1884-1885), which is a small gurgling fountain that has a bust of Hercules above a basin with the Catalonia coat of arms.
+One of the fountains remains, the Font d’Hercules de la Finca Güell (Fountain of Hercules; 1884-1885), a small gurgling fountain that has a bust of Hercules above a basin with the Catalonia coat of arms.
 The small water spout is shaped like a dragon.
 The fountain fell into disrepair and was covered by dense vegetation but was rediscovered and restored in 1983.
 Nearby you can also see a pergola designed by Gaudí at the same time.

 Gaudí also helped in building a number of estate pavilions and entrance gates (discussed further below), the original perimeter walls, the design and planting of the gardens, and assisted in remodeling the home of Eusebi Güell.
 This house was later significantly remodeled and expanded to become Palau Reial de Pedralbes after Güell gifted it to the royal family.

-Pavillions and Gates of the Güell Estate
+Pavellons and Gates of the Güell Estate

 Address: Avinguda de Pedralbes, 7, 08034 Barcelona

-Covered by Passes?: No
+Covered by Passes: No

-As noted above, Eusebi Güell’s first project for Gaudí was renovating and extending his family’s holiday estate which the architect worked on from 1884 to 1887.
+As noted above, Eusebi Güell’s first project for Gaudí was renovating and extending his family’s holiday estate, which the architect worked on from 1884 to 1887.
 One of the major parts of that work was designing estate buildings, gatehouses, and gates.

-The main gate is also located at the entrance of the Pavellons de la Finca Guell and in its center there is an amazing wrought iron dragon figure with a forked tongue and bat-like wings, which represents the mythical dragon from the Garden of the Hesperides.
+The main gate is the star attraction here.
+In its center there is an amazing wrought iron dragon figure with a forked tongue and bat-like wings, which represents the mythical dragon from the Garden of the Hesperides.
+You’ll find bright ceramic decorations and a number of plant and nature motifs throughout Gaudí’s work on the estate.

 The other three entrances to the estate were later no longer needed, but you can still find Gaudí’s other lesser known entrance gates elsewhere in and around the university (some original, some replicas).